Skip to Content

 Hardware samplers have gone a long way since the ’80s in terms of pricing.
 Nowadays, you can grab one for just a few hundred dollars.

-One such is the MPX16.
+One such sampler is the Akai MPX16.
 It’s light, compact, and has tons of features that are more than enough for a beginner producer.

 Then, there’s Novation Circuit Groove Box which is a bit pricey but well worth your money as it basically acts as a standalone production unit.